conan-io/docs/howtos/custom_generators.rst

 There are several built-in generators, like ``cmake``, ``visual_studio``, ``xcode``...
 But what if your build system is not included?
-Or maybe the existing built-in generators doesn't satisfy your needs.
+Or maybe the existing built-in generators doesn't satisfy your needs?
 There are several options:

 - Use the ``txt`` generator, that generates a plain text file easy to parse, which you might be able to use.
 - Use ``conanfile.py`` data, and for example in the ``build()`` method, access that information directly and generate a file or call directly your system
-- Fork the conan codebase and write a built-in generator.
+- Fork the Conan codebase and write a built-in generator.
 Please make a pull request if possible to contribute it to the community.
 - Write a custom generator in a ``conanfile.py`` and manage it as a package.
 You can upload it to your own server and share with your team, or share with the world uploading it to bintray.